Note that this list is presented raw

 Now you can release and renew the configuration and watch it happen, and see the info DHCP supplies.
 Have fun!

-IPAD firewall supports UDP which returns from a different port than we
+IPAD firewall supports UDP which returns from a different port than we sent it to.
+I call this an unbalanced UDP

 circuit.
+Example:

 I suspect this happens on UNIX systems where the UDP server spawns a task from the listener and doesn't do the system level work to inherit the socket for sending.
 In any case, the XING Streamworks server does this, despite the nice Firewall discussion on their web site saying how to filter it indicating it doesn't.